-If, for any reason, Nasdaq should delist our securities from trading on its exchange and we are unable to obtain listing on another reputable national securities exchange, a reduction in some or all of the following may occur, each of which could materially adversely affect our stockholders:
+If, for any reasons, Nasdaq should delist our common stock, and if our common stock is not then eligible for quotation on another market for exchange, trading of shares of our common stock could be conducted in the over-the=counter markets.
+In such event, a reduction in some or all of the following may occur, each of which could materially and adversely affect our stockholders:

-- the liquidity of our common stock; - · the market price of our common stock; - our ability to obtain financing for the continuation of our operations; - the number of institutional and general investors that will consider investing in our common stock; - the number of market makers in our common stock; - · the availability of information concerning the trading prices and volume of our common stock; and - the number of broker-dealers willing to execute trades in shares of our common stock.
+- the liquidity of our common stock; - · the market price of our common stock; - our ability to obtain financing for the continuation of our operations; - the number of institutional and general investors that will consider investing in our common stock;

+- the number of market makers in our common stock; - the availability of information concerning the trading prices and volume of our common stock; and - the number of broker-dealers willing to execute trades in shares of our common stock.